-Presenters: Jessica Mercier (Imperial Oil Limited), Nicole Bakker & Elyse Bouey (Blake, Cassels & Graydon LLP)
+Presenters: Jessica Mercier (Imperial Oil Limited), Nicole Bakker, Elyse Bouey (Blake, Cassels & Graydon LLP)

-This article provides a high-level overview of regulatory and legislative developments between April 2023 and March 2024 which may be of interest to Canadian energy lawyers.
+This paper provides a high-level overview of regulatory and legislative developments between April 2023 and March 2024 which may be of interest to Canadian energy lawyers.
 It includes discussions of recent regulatory decisions, changes to regulatory and legislative regimes impacting energy law, and highlights several ongoing regulatory and legislative developments to watch in the coming year.
-Topics of note include legislation and policy relating to climate change and decarbonization including carbon capture, utilization and storage, electricity generation and transmission, oil and gas, pipelines, as well as developments related to Indigenous law and environmental law.
+Topics of note include anticipated legislation and policy changes relating to federal climate change and decarbonization initiatives and sector-specific developments related to carbon capture, utilization and storage, electricity generation and transmission, mineral resource development, oil and gas, and pipelines.
+The authors also comment on a number of developments relevant to Indigenous law and environmental law.